kaBeech/advent-of-code-solutions/2021-Deno-Fast/Day1/retrospective.md

 - When having difficulty debugging, step through the program one line at a time

+### Oh!
+Also!
+Use the testInput!

+- I don't know why I was testing using the challengeInput, then waiting for the Advent Of Code website to stop locking me out so I could check the solution (see "Part 1 went quick!" section in "What went well" section).
+I have testInput set up for this purpose!

 ## Takeaways

 - Readable code is fast to debug!